 Window Furniture Finishes

-We have a selection of Brass, Chrome, Satin Chrome or Satin Nickel window furniture finishes.
+We have a selection of Brass, Antique Brass, Polished Chrome or Satin Chrome window furniture finishes.

 We offer a range of traditional mouldings.

 We offer a range of glass for all our sash windows.
 Double glazed sash windows are our standard but we also offer triple glazed sash windows for further thermal insulation, slim double glazing for conservation area sash windows and traditional single glazing for listed buildings sash windows.

 Why not improve the security and safety of sash windows with toughened glass.

 Laminated glass offers a number of benefits over standard glass.